sudhanshdua/Linear-Algebra/README.md

 # Linear-Algebra
-Includes implementation of the following topics in both Python and MATLAB:
+Includes implementation of the following topics in Python:

 - vectors
 - matrix multiplications